-Fo-Ti, aka He Shou Wu, is a revered plant in Traditional Chinese Medicine (TCM) gaining popularity in the West for its diverse herbal prowess.
-Keep reading to learn more about the different benefits of Fo-Ti for hair growth and color, as well as vitality and hormones.
+It’s time you got to know Fo-Ti.
+Fo-Ti, aka He Shou Wu, is a revered plant in Traditional Chinese Medicine (TCM) gaining popularity in the West for its diverse herbal benefits.
+Many of its pros include long and luscious locks, but it also can lead to hormonal and libido boosts in some cases, too.
+Keep reading to learn more about the different Fo-Ti benefits, how to use Fo-Ti root for hair growth and how to use Fo-Ti for grey hair, as well as vitality and hormones.

 What Is Fo-Ti?